torvalds/linux/Documentation/process/coding-style.rst

 - unconditional statements are easier to understand and follow
 - nesting is reduced
-- errors by not updating individual exit points when making modifications are prevented
+- errors by analt updating individual exit points when making modifications are prevented
 - saves the compiler work to optimize redundant code away ;)